TenderSure-Africa-SEZ/trific-platform-docs/docs/portals/home-landing/performance/index.md

 # Performance - Landing Page

-Performance requirements and optimization for the Trific marketplace landing page.
+Performance requirements and optimization for the TRIFIC marketplace landing page.

 ## Performance Targets